kgisl/pythonFDP/lab/index_min.md

 ## index_min

 Write a function `index_min` which takes two arguments.
-The first argument is a list.
-The second argument is a valid index returns the index of the minimum value in the sublist  of `alist` starting from index `i`.
+The first argument is a list, say `alist`.
+The second argument is a valid index value, `i`.

+The function should return the index of the minimum value in the sublist  of `alist` starting from index `i`.

 ### Example